 A woodland cabin: the oak framing process

-Wind fallen oak was taken from the clients garden and this oak framed cabin was designed around the timber available – with sizes of logs dictating the size of the structure.
-A mobile saw mill was taken into the woods and this converted the timber into beams, flooring and cladding.
+Wind fallen oak was taken from this client’s private woodland and the cabin was designed around the timber that was available – with sizes of logs dictating the size of the structure.
+We took a mobile saw mill into the woods and converted the timber into beams, flooring and cladding.

 Sustainability and low carbon building

-The sawdust from this project went back into the woodland it came from, so that’s nice and sustainable too and will help to grow more trees in the future.
+The sawdust generated from beaming up the timber went back into the woodland it came from.
+This will provide lovely woody waste for wildlife, and eventually rot down to provide nutrients for future trees.
 If you’re using ‘woody waste’ for gardening, the RHS; Royal Horticultural Society, have some top tips for green fingers.

 If you have a small project in mind, we’d love to chat it through – Jonny is on 07985410476.
-Dens, cabin, shelters and tree houses are loads of fun.
+Dens, cabins, woodland shelters and tree houses are our favourite type of project.